 A copy of the club’s full safeguarding policy is available below.

 The club’s safeguarding policy recognises that the welfare and interests of children and adults at risk are paramount in all circumstances.
 It aims to ensure that regardless of age, ability or disability, gender reassignment, race, religion or belief, sex or sexual orientation, socio-economic background, all children:

-• have a positive and enjoyable experience of tennis at [insert name of club] in a safe and inclusive environment
+• have a positive and enjoyable experience of tennis at Barry Athletic Tennis Club in a safe and inclusive environment

 • are protected from abuse whilst participating in tennis.